cloudconfig/cloco-node-client/README.md

 `npm run test`

+# Contributing

+We welcome contributions from the community.
+Feature requests and bug reports should be raised as issues on GitHub.
+If you wish to contribute a fix please fork, make your changes and issue a PR.

 # Version Notes
 - `0.1.0` Initial version, supports read-only access to a configuration object.
 - `0.1.1` Minor fixes.